Muğla, Turkey - Travel

 Languages Spoken in Muğla

 The official language all over Turkey is Turkish.
 Therefore, the majority of its population speaks it.
-Additionally, the development of tourism and the waves of population migration brought many foreigners to the region.
-So, the need to speak other languages for communication purposes has emerged.
+Additionally, tourism development and waves of population migration brought many foreigners to the region.

 Expect Muğla residents to have a basic understanding of English and Russian.
-Waves of tourist interest over the past decade resulted in more conversational knowledge of languages being shared.
-Therefore, a lot of people now know basic Greek, German, French and even Italian words.
+Waves of tourist interest over the past decade have led to greater conversational knowledge of languages.
+Therefore, many people now know basic words in Greek, German, French, and even Italian.

 Currency in Muğla